White Chocolate Blondies

 Step 2

 Combine wet ingredients.
-To a mixing bowl, combine the slightly cooled browned butter and both sugars.
+To a mixing bowl, combine the slightly cooled brown butter and both sugars.
 Use a hand mixer to cream together.
 Then add the egg and vanilla and mix again.
-Finally add the peanut butter and combine.

 Step 3